 Calculate a value lets you use JS to define a specific value.
 Example: some_variable * 2, someArray.length.

 Save the previous step result lets you set the variable value using the result or output of the previous activity block.

-If you select the “Is Global” option, the variable created in this .neek file can be accessed from other files in the same project, i.e. the scope of the variable is global.
-On the contrary, if the checkbox is not selected the assigned variable will only be available for the current .neek file, i.e. the scope of the variable is local.
+If you check the “Is Global” box, the variable created in this .neek file can be accessed from other files in the same project.
+In other words, the scope of the variable is global.
+Otherwise — if the checkbox is not selected —, the assigned variable is only available for the current .neek file, which means the scope of the variable is local.